 This is one of my (Vern’s) favorite temples in Thailand for meditation or just visiting to enjoy the peace of the space.
-This is a quiet forest temple that has a special place in the hearts of Thais across the country and world.
+This is a quiet forest temple that has a special place in the hearts of Thais across the country and the world.

-My wife’s aunt visits here many times during the month to help with feeding monks and the community.
+My wife’s aunt visits here many times during the month to help with feeding the monks and the community.

 - monks and novices: 45-70